Ask an MD: Can Doctors Tell If You Smoke Weed?

 Doctors care about your health and well-being.
 Their role is to help keep you well, manage symptoms, and recover from disease.
 For your doctor to be most effective in accomplishing this, it is best to be open with your doctor and inform them of your cannabis use.

 "You should absolutely tell your doctor if you use cannabis,” confirms Dr. Kessler.
-“Doctors recommend treatment based on each patient's individual physiology, lifestyle, needs, and other medications they're on.”
+“Doctors recommend treatment based on each patient's physiology, lifestyle, needs, and other medications they're on.”

 Prescribed medications can interact with cannabis.
 Dr. Kessler said, “The use of cannabis can affect other medications in potentially dangerous ways, including reducing desired effects and delaying a patient's recovery or increasing the severity of unwanted side effects, like drowsiness or drops in blood pressure.”